is bitcoin halal - tradeprofinances.com

 Blockchain technology can streamline and enhance the distribution of zakat, the Islamic obligation to donate a portion of one’s wealth to charity.
 Smart contracts on blockchain can automate the disbursement of zakat funds, ensuring transparency and accountability throughout the process.
 This can help address concerns about the misuse of zakat funds and promote efficiency in charitable giving.

-Read More how to invest in venture capital
+Read More Why companies should invest in human capital

 2. Islamic Microfinance